 Analyzing Uxin's Unusual Options Activity

-On Friday, shares of Uxin (NASDAQ:UXIN) saw unusual options activity.
-After the option alert, the stock price moved down to $3.13.
+On Thursday, shares of Uxin (NASDAQ:UXIN) saw unusual options activity.
+After the option alert, the stock price moved up to $3.71.

 - Sentiment: BULLISH